-Given only a hint one week before the competition, teams of four 3rd years and up will have 12 hours to develop a tactile solution to an in-depth engineering problem.
+Given only a hint one week before the competition, teams of four 3rd years and up have 12 hours to develop a tactile solution to an in-depth engineering problem.
 Using VEX Robotics Kits and Arduinos, competitors will build a robot and code it in order to complete the chair’s challenge.
-Please note that this year, VEX microcontrollers will NOT be used.
 Teams will need to professionally present their prototype and demonstrate the functionality of their design.

 Due to the limited availability of the robotics kits, we can only accommodate 10 teams.
-Applicants must submit a Statement for Participation (one per team) to firstname.lastname@example.org by Tuesday, October 3rd, 2017 at 11.59 pm.
+Applicants must submit a Statement for Participation (one per team) to firstname.lastname@example.org by the due date.
 After this date, if there are still spots, teams will be accepted on a first come first serve basis.
-The statement must not be more than 200 words, outlining why your team should be allowed to participate.
+The statement must not be more than 200 words, and should outline why your team should be allowed to participate.
 The statement must focus on prior projects that you have done individually and/or together.
-You will receive confirmation of participation email by Thursday, October 5th, 2017 at 8.00 pm.

 Teams of one to four will prepare a 20 minute presentation to a panel of judges.
 Students are assessed on their content, analysis, and presentation skills.
 The challenge set forth to the competitors is to describe a technically complicated process or problem in terms that the general public can understand.

 Teams should choose their own presentation topic.
 The chosen topic must be related to the main theme (Canadian Influence) and must be technical in nature.
-An abstract describing the presentation topic, no more than 200 words, must be submitted to email@example.com by Monday, October 9, 2017 at 11:59pm.
+An abstract describing the presentation topic, no more than 200 words, must be submitted to email@example.com by the due date.
 Be sure to include the team’s name as well as all team members’ names.

 Teams of 2-4 students from any year level or discipline are given 6 hours to program a solution to a provided problem.
 At the end of the 6 hours, each team will submit a digital copy of a presentation showcasing their program and their project, including all user documents, any error reports, a copy of the program, and all source code used to construct the solution.
 Submissions will be assessed based on problem solving ability, prototype quality, design skill, and team dynamics of the competitors.